srimuthurajesh/Tech-Notes/Java/java_core.md

  - serialization supports object
  - collection framework
  - java util package
- - can use null value \ *Autoboxing:* int into integer- it uses cache value
+ - can use null value \ *Autoboxing:* primitive into wrapper- it uses cache value
 ```
 example:
 Integer i = new Integer(9);Integer j = new Integer(9);